entigolabs/infralib-lab/quickstart/2/readme.txt

 ![agent_bootstrap.png](agent_bootstrap.png)

 The Infralib Agent log can be observed from the **"agent-run"** pipeline by using the "View details" of the "AgentRun" stage.
+Please notice that now the steps are executed in parallel not sequentally, making the Infralib Agent run command faster.

 To update the Infralib modules, the **"agent-update"** pipeline can be used.
 At the moment there are no updates to be applied.